Multiple Reachability in Linear Dynamical Systems: Definitions and Basic Properties

 The reachability problem asks whether there exists $\vp\in\rel^d$ and $n\in\nat$ such that $\Gamma(\vp, M^n)$ holds.
 Since the first-order theory of reals admits effective quantifier elimination, we first use Tarski's algorithm to produce a quantifier-free formula $\Gamma'(A)$, which is equivalent to the projection $\exists \vec x\ \Gamma(\vec x, A)$.
-Now the reachability problem is equivalent to the question of whether there is some $n$ such that $\Gamma'(M^n)$ holds.
-Since $\Gamma'$ is quantifier-free, it can be written as a disjunction of formulas $\varphi_1,\ldots, \varphi_m$, for some $m\in\nat$, such that each $\phi_i$ is of the form \eqref{eq:sa sets}.
-For each $\varphi_i$ we construct an instance of the point-to-polytope reachability problem, with the property that $\varphi_i(M^n)$ holds for some $n$ if and only if the respective polytope can be reached.
-To this end, let $\varphi$ be one of the disjuncts defined as:
+Now the reachability problem is equivalent to the question of whether there exists some $n$ such that $\Gamma'(M^n)$ holds.
+Since $\Gamma'$ is quantifier-free, it can be written as a disjunction of formulas $\varphi_1,\ldots, \varphi_m$, for some $m\in\nat$, such that each $\varphi_i$ is of the form \eqref{eq:sa sets}.
+It suffices to construct, for each $\varphi_i$, an instance of the point-to-polytope reachability problem with the property that $\varphi_i(M^n)$ holds for some $n$ if and only if the respective polytope is reached from some point in~$\sset{S}$.
+We can then take the union of these polytopes as the single polytopic target.
+Let $\varphi$ be one of the disjuncts, written in the form